How to book

 Although a long standing safari tradition, staff tips are at guest’s discretion.
 Tips for the lodge staff are collected at a central tip box, then distributed evenly to all staff members, so that even those behind the scenes receive acknowledgement of a job well done.
 A recommended amount is US$ 5-10 per guest per night.
 Guides are tipped separately and directly (same recommendation of US$5-10 per guest per day).

 Power in camp

-Tortilis Camp generates it own power with diesel generators which run for only 8 hours a day and cannot be heard in the lodge.
+Tortilis Camp generates it own power with 100% solar.
+The first safari lodge of it’s size to do so.
 It operates an invertor system which supplies the tents with power for lighting 24hrs.
 Client batteries can be charged in the tents and at the bar, and the gamedrive vehicles have invertors to charge camera batteries.
 The system cannot support hairdryers in the tents, although there is a hairdryer that can be used at the swimming pool changing room.
 Sockets are 3pin square English, so guests are recommended to bring universal plug adaptors.